-This special section will (as soon as we’ve got our semi-colons in gear) present all the riders Joolze photographed at the South Lakes 100 / 200 ride this year and all the views and opinions that the riders gave to us (thank you).
-Quite a few here.
-More to come.
+This special section presents all the riders Joolze photographed at the South Lakes 100 / 200 ride this year and all the views and opinions that the riders gave to us (thank you).
 One ride.
 Many voices.

 Knowing how temperatures can fall dramatically in the Lakes, I would always opt for a good three season sleeping bag, over a bit of extra weight, that said my bag feels noticeably heavier than some others doing the ride and they seemed to sleep ok.